Children's Museum of Pittsburgh

 Website Children's Museum of Pittsburgh

 The Children’s Museum of Pittsburgh provides innovative and inclusive museum experiences that inspire kindness, joy, creativity and curiosity for all learners.
 We forge connections with artists, community partners and neighbors to work on behalf of children, youth and families.
-Through high quality exhibits and programs, we provide opportunities to the region’s children for learning and play.
-We are currently recruiting for the following position:
+We have a vision to transform education.
+We believe people of all ages can benefit from different types of learning experiences.
+We value Learning, Experimentation, Partnerships, Diversity, Kindness, Good Design as well as Art and Artists, and Reflection and Improvement.

 Essential Job Functions: